mortrevere/opencv-art/README.md

 ![architecture](doc/archi.png)

+The green part is optional, but allows to get feedback about what is going on in the program.
+It is designed to be used on another device, like a phone or another computer for performances reasons, and also because the main computer in the practical setup is a raspberry pi, without a screen.
+The web UI that connects to the FX engine is accessible in the `UI/` folder, as a HTML page.

 ## Contributing

 It is fairly easy to contribute to this project.
 It includes a set of filters that just waits to be extended.
 Creating a filter is simple, and doesn't even require having a midi controller.